paezha/Reproducible-Research-Workflow/Session 5 Data Management Plans/Session_5_Notes.md

 #### Reflections and Best Practices

-*  Process Documentation - Day to day handling of data
+*  Process Documentation - Day to day handling of data.
+Can someone step in and continue the project?
 *  Standardization

 ### DMP Assistant: Ethics and Legal Compliance